 In the majority of cases, police are not allowed to take a blood test from someone unless they obtain a warrant, or the individual consents to the blood test.
 The landmark case of State v.
 Geiss in 2011 also stipulates that in Florida, police officers cannot even obtain a warrant for a blood draw in any misdemeanor DUI case.
 Police officers are not allowed to take forced blood draws because these tests are considered very invasive.
 Due to the fact that these tests require a needle to pierce the skin, blood draws are considered the most invasive type of chemical test.

 What Happens After Unlawful Forced Blood Draws?

 When police officers do not meet the very specific conditions that allow for forced blood draws in Florida, the test is considered illegal.
 A criminal defense attorney will file a motion to suppress the evidence that came as a result of the illegal draw to get it thrown out of court.
 Once it is, it can no longer be used against you, and will give you a better chance of beating the charges.

-Our Forced Blood Draws Attorney in Fort Lauderdale Will Protect Your Rights
+Our Fort Lauderdale Forced Blood Draws Attorney Will Protect Your Rights

 If your blood was forcibly drawn and you are now facing DUI charges as a result, our Fort Lauderdale forced blood draws attorney at Meldon Law can provide the sound legal advice you need.
 Call us today at 800-373-8000 or fill out our online form to schedule a free consultation and to learn more about how we can help.